 Deploy environments are used for selecting the options/variables/parameters to be used with each Module.

-They can be defined by the name of a directory (if its not a git repo), git branch, or environment variable (
+The deploy environment is derived from the current directory (if its not a git repo), active git branch, or environment variable (

 Standard deploy environments would be something like prod, dev, and test.